dexie/Dexie.js/samples/typescript/README.md

 ﻿# Sample - Using Dexie.js with Typescript 2.1
+*NOTE: This sample requires beta versions of Dexie and Typescript.
+If you prefer stable packages, see [typescript-simple](https://github.com/dfahlander/Dexie.js/tree/master/samples/typescript-simple)*

 This is a sample on how to use Dexie.js with Typescript 2.1.
 The following features are shown: